haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_11.0.x.md

 * Docker deployments - Our official Docker images do not support SQLite.
 MySQL is the preferred option.
 * Migration difficulties - Migrating SQLite databases to MySQL via SQL translation is unreliable.

-To migrate from SQLite database to MySQL database:
+To migrate from SQLite database to MySQL database, you can follow the document [Migrate from SQLite to MySQL](../deploy/migrate_from_sqlite_to_mysql.md)

 ### ElasticSearch change (pro edition only)